Why I No Longer Listen to Experts

 People that succeed (and I don’t mean your neighbor who is a lawyer and got a second-hand Porsche, I mean billionaires, politicians, and movie stars) are people that are ad minima good in a wide variety of domains.

 That was the force of Steve Jobs, for example.
-He knew a bit about engineering, coding, design, user experience, and technological evolution which allowed him to develop a vision for which he could assemble teams of people that were specialized in this domain and could each execute a part of his vision.
+He knew a bit about engineering, coding, design, user experience, and technological evolution which enabled him to develop a vision for which he could assemble teams of people that were specialized in this domain and executed each a part of his vision.

 You just become an expert dependent on other experts to understand the whole.